kirbydesign/designsystem/.github/CONTRIBUTING.md

 If you experience that no template matches your specifc need; well there is a good opportunity to contribute.
 Create an issue for a new template to be created!

 #### The good issue has a good title
-The title of an issue is read most often, as issues are viewed in some sort of list most of the time.
+The title of an issue is the part being read the most, as issues usually are viewed in some sort of list.
 It can therefore be a good idea to spend some time formulating one.

 A good title is short without too much detail.
 Details should be presented in the actual description.